paldhous/ucsc/2016/investigative-policy/md_raw/class4.md

 ### Search for data on the web

-In Week 1 we considered specific data portals relevant to science reporters.
-Often, however, your starting point in searching for data will be Google.
+Often, your starting point in searching for data will be Google.
 Simply combining a few keywords in a Google search with “data” or “database” may be enough to find what you need, but it can be worth focusing your queries using Google’s [advanced search](http://www.google.com/advanced_search):

 ![](./img/class4_1.jpg)